OlenaDen/llandudno-art-club/README.md

 - __Timetable Section__

-  - The timetable section provides the timetable for the diffrernt age art classes.
+  - The timetable section provides the timetable for all the art classes available at the club.
+There is aslo a brief overview of the birthday parties options.

 ![Timetable](documentation/testing/classes.png)